 Meetings are on the first Wednesday of most months, normally starting at 7.00. with tea or coffee.

-In addition to meetings at the Museum, the group also holds a December social event whilst in July the meet consists of a visit to a local site of historic interest.
+In addition to meetings at Sheringham Museum, the group also holds a December social event the July the session consists of a visit to a local site of historic interest.
 In July 2020 the visit will be to the Gunton Park water powered sawmill.

 This Group started as part of the Preservation Society, chaired by Mike Felmingham which was responsible for the ‘Heritage Walk’ and Blue Plaques around the town.